-Equality Outcome: We will have political and professional leaders who promote and are accountable for the transparency, governance, performance and behaviours in relation to equality, diversity and inclusion
+Equality Outcome: We will have political and professional leaders who promote equality, diversity and inclusion

-Visible leaders at all levels promote the Authority's equality, diversity and inclusion framework with strategic partners, communities, staff and representative bodies.
+Leaders at all levels promote the Authority's equality, diversity and inclusion framework with strategic partners, communities, staff and representative bodies.
 Leaders champion political and professional standards and are supported to challenge inappropriate behaviours.